egnor/wt32-eth01/README.md

 The WT32-S1 module (silver box) includes an R-C circuit on EN with 10KΩ × 0.1µF = 1msec time constant.
 The WT32-ETH01 board includes a separate R-C circuit for the LAN8720A Ethernet controller, also with 1msec time constant.
 These are quite fast, so if input voltage ramps slowly, the chip may not start reliably, [as discussed in this thread](https://wled.discourse.group/t/wt32-eth01-hangs-on-boot-after-psu-power-up/2937/5).

 This can be fixed if necessary by adding another capacitor (e.g. 10µF for 100msec of reset delay), a proper reset supervisor, or a power supply/regulator with a `PGOOD` (or `/RESET`) signal you can tie to `EN`.

-## Schematic and Footprint
-*Contributed by Dakota Winslow*

-Included here is a KiCad symbol and footprint.
-The symbol is arranged by actual physical pin number (rather than grouped by pin type) to make it easier to design circuits with few overlapping traces.
-I tried to be as descriptive as possible, but ESP32 pins all have many functions so consult other general ESP32 documentation for additional information about the pins.
-Note that some of the pin labels differ from what is on the board itself; the marks on the board indicate uses for the built-in firmware, which you will almost certainly replace.
-I made these from sporadic documentation (most of which is linked to in this repo!) but they have been tested in my own projects so I have some confidence.
-Obviously they are provided with no warranty.
-Caveat emptor.

 ## Programming